ccoutant/dwarf-locations/005-locations-on-stack.md

 > - Undefined storage.
 >   Indicates no value is available and therefore cannot be
 >   read or written.
 The size of an undefined storage bank
->   is limited to the size of the largest address space or
+>   is the size of the largest address space or
 >   register on the target architecture.
 >
 > - Implicit storage.